How to create an accessibility statement

 Public bodies:

-A brief lesson on European and German law: In 2016, the European Union stipulated that its member states must adopt laws on digital accessibility.
+A brief lesson on European law: In 2016, the European Union stipulated that its member states must adopt laws on digital accessibility.
+All EU member states were required to implement these rules by 2018, meaning this policy applies across the entire European Union.

 This policy applies to all digital offerings from: